 Once you select a Procedure Code on the item level, TSS will filter the available associated Additional Procedure Code(s) as a drop-down list based on your selection.
 These codes specify where the importer has customs requirements above and beyond the standard procedure.
-Check each of the Additional Procedure Code(s) in the drop-down list to see if you need to include it, using the index list and completion notes on GOV.UK.
+Check each of the Additional Procedure Code(s) in the drop-down list to see if you need to include it, using the Additional Procedure Codes for Imports on GOV.UK.